NOCSurfaceProcesses/geotrees/docs/installation.rst

 .. code-block:: bash

+   # Get the code
    git clone git@git.noc.ac.uk/nocsurfaceprocesses/geospatialtools.git
    cd geospatialtools

-   uv sync --all-extras --dev --python 3.12  # Install with all dependencies and create an environment with python 3.12 source .venv/bin/activate                 # Load the environment
+   # Install with all dependencies and create an environment with python 3.12
+   uv sync --all-extras --dev --python 3.12

+   # Load the environment
+   source .venv/bin/activate

+   # Run the unit tests
+   uv run pytest test

-The recommended python version is python 3.12.
+.. note:: The recommended python version is python 3.12.
 By default, uv creates a virtual environment in ``.venv``.

 Via Pip
 =======